isomerpages/nlb-launch/_launch-and-stay-on-course/Using disruptive technology to boost your business.md

 ---
-title: Using Disruptive Technology to Boost Your Business
+title: Using disruptive technology to boost your business
 permalink: /articles/running-business/launch-stay-on-course/disruptive-tech-boost-business/
 description: Disruptive technology refers to a new advanced technology that changes the way consumers, industries, or businesses operate, potentially